 Signature of the final deed

 Now it’s almost time to open the champagne!
 When all inquiries have been made and the funds are in place, you will be invited to sign the deed of sale at the notarial office.
 It is not necessary for the buyer (or even the seller) to be present to complete the formalities.
 So, if you are unable to attend the final settlement meeting, a relative, friend, or solicitor can obtain a power of attorney to sign on your behalf.

 In case you want to give a Power of Attorney, you have to do this at a French notary.
 So best is to do this in the week that you have decided to buy the property.
 You can then have someone else do the paperwork for you.
 That can be an employee of the notary’s office or your consultant at Living on the Côte d’Azur.

-When you have signed the deed of sale, the notary will provide you with the purchase certificate (called ‘attestation’).
+When you have signed the deed of sale (we are present of course), the notary will provide you with the purchase certificate (called ‘attestation’).
 You receive several copies with stamp and signature, one with the price and one without the price.
-The one without a price can be used to open a contract with an Internet provider.
+The one without a price can be used to open a contract for the electricity, water and an Internet provider.
+We can help you with this of course.
 The attestation is your proof of residence.
 Later, you will receive a copy of the bill of sale.

 Then it’s time to enjoy Paris!